BlockstreamResearch/bip-frost-dkg/README.md

 #### EncPedPop

-EncPedPop is identical to SimplPedPop except that it does not require secure channels between the participants.
 The participants start by generating an ephemeral key pair as per [BIP 327's IndividualPubkey](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-signer) for encrypting the 32-byte key shares.

 ```python